Guy Carpenter (Neighbours): Storylines

-In 2015, Guy returns to Erinsborough for his niece, Amber's wedding.
+Twenty-three years later, Guy returns to Erinsborough for his niece, Amber's wedding.
 He heads to Number 32 to see his family and he meets his eldest niece Paige Smith (Olympia Valance) for the first time.
 Guy is also reunited with Brad (now Kip Gamblin).
 After the wedding is cancelled, he returns home.
 Lou later learns Guy has moved to Queensland to be closer to Kathy.

 Reception

 A writer from the BBC said that Guy's most memorable moment was dating three women at the same time.
+Ian Brandes of the Sunday Mirror called the character "a randy Ramsay Street Romeo".
 Lisa Anthony from BIG! branded Guy a "heart throb".
 Coral O'Connor of the Daily Mirror agreed with Anthony, and said that while Michaelson was set to be the show's new pin-up, he "faces competition from handsome Andrew Williams".
 Alex Cramb from Inside Soap called the character "Neighbours nice guy".
 TV Week's Elisabeth di Giovanni observed that Guy was a smooth-talker and "a charming rogue".
 Ahead of Guy's return in 2015, an Inside Soap columnist commented "It's about time Guy Carpenter visited dad Lou and sister Lauren!"
+A Herald Sun reporter included Guy's 2015 return in their "Neighbours' 30 most memorable moments" feature.